BonzaiBrains/Racoon-SQL-Ledger/README.md

  DESCRIPTION:
  ------------
- Racoon-SQL-Ledger is a double-entry accounting/ERP system written in Raku.
+ Racoon-Racoon-SQL-Ledger is a double-entry accounting/ERP system written in Raku.
 It has been tested with PostgreSQL, Apache, Netscape, Mozilla, Galeon, Explorer, Links, Lynx, Konqueror, Voyager, W3M and Opera clients on Linux, FreeBSD, Solaris, Windows,